openfheorg/openfhe-transpiler-examples/README.md

 # Duality Labs Transpiler Experiments

-This body of code contains examples of encrypted network measurement and control fuctions developed under DARPA funding for the I2O Open, Programmable, Secure 5G (OPS5G) program.
+This repository contains examples of encrypted network measurement and control fuctions developed under DARPA funding for the I2O Open, Programmable, Secure 5G (OPS5G) program.
 They represent distributed set operations that would be performed among a group of nodes in a path, a simple BGP-like shortest path calculation, and a dijkstra shortest path computation for a small network.

+Additionally, the `aes` subdirectory contains examples of AES running under FHEW and the google transpiler developed under DARPA funding for the Data Protection in Virtual Environments (DPRIVE) program.

 ## Acknowledgements and Distribution